sahays/serverless-analytics/step-three.md

 ![Job script and temporary folders](screenshots/job-scripts.png)

 ## 3.2.2: Choose a data source
-This step in the wizard allows you to pick a Glue metatdata table that acts as the source of data that the job will use to transform to a target data format.
+This step in the wizard allows you to pick a Glue metadata table that acts as the source of data that the job will use to transform to a target data format.
 I have picked the only table that the crawler created in Step 2.
 ![Data Source](screenshots/job-data-source.png)

 ## 3.2.3: Choose a data target